 LocationPedro de Valdivia 1218, Providencia, Región Metropolitana, Chile

 Design TeamFrancisca Valenzuela R.

 Technical InspectionVíctor Fuentes

-From the architect.
+Text description provided by the architects.
 Tool Workshop Building Architecture and Design School Universidad Finis Terrae

 The assignment of the Tool Workshop for the Architecture and Design School of the Universidad Finis Terrae is presented as a primary need for the School expansion with the purpose of giving space to a group of activities, such as a high-tech room, a proper tool workshop, a tall central space for the use of industrial machinery, and a warehouse area for tools and materials.